xdevplatform/search-tweets-python/examples/api_example.rst

 We’ll use the ``search_args`` variable to power the configuration point for the API.
-The object also takes a valid PowerTrack rule and has options to cutoff search when hitting limits on both number of tweets and API calls.
+The object also takes a valid PowerTrack rule and has options to cutoff search when hitting limits on both number of Tweets and API calls.

 We’ll be using the ``collect_results`` function, which has three